uol-esis/TH1/README.md

 ## OpenAPI

 This project uses OpenAPI to document the API and generate the server code.
-The OpenAPI specification is located in the `openapi.yaml` file.
+The OpenAPI Document is located [here](https://github.com/uol-esis/TH1-OpenAPI).
 You can read up on OpenAPI and the specification [here](https://spec.openapis.org/oas/v3.0.3) and use the [Reference Guide](https://swagger.io/docs/specification/v3_0/about/) by Swagger.